 Want to advance your career?

 Our RN-BSN Completion Program is designed for registered nurses with an associate degree or diploma in nursing to complete a BSN online option and allows you to take courses any time or any place with the aid of a computer and Internet access.
-Our Master of Science in Nursing (MSN) prepares graduates to work as nurse educators or in management/administration.
-The Doctorate of Nursing Practice (DNP) program prepares graduates to practice as Advanced Practice Registered Nurses (Family Nurse Practitioners, Acute Care Nurse Practitioners, Psychiatric/Mental Health Nurse Practitioners and Adult Health Clinical Nurse Specialist).
+Our Master of Science in Nursing (MSN) prepares graduates to work as nurse educators or in leadership/administration.
+The post baccaluareate to Doctorate of Nursing Practice (DNP) program prepares graduates to practice as Advanced Practice Registered Nurses (Family Nurse Practitioners, Acute Care Nurse Practitioners, or Psychiatric/Mental Health Nurse Practitioners).
+Our post master's to Doctorate of Nursing Practice (DNP) program prepares APRNs who are currently practicing to excel as clinical leaders and scholars in the nursing field.

 The School of Nursing mission is to improve the health of the community by inspiring change in health care through innovation and excellence in nursing education, scholarship, practice, and service.